Focus04/setlist-builder/README.md

 # 🎵 SetList Builder

-> A full-stack Festival Management System built with Spring Boot and MySQL.

 **SetList Builder** is a web application designed to help festival organizers manage their lineups.
 It allows users to curate a database of musicians and songs, and schedule them onto specific festival stages with pricing and timing details.

 ---